bixiou/international_attitudes_toward_global_policies/README.md

 # Computational requirements
 Software requirement: R.
 The following software and language versions were used: RStudio 2024.04.1 748; R 4.3.1.
 A particular version (0.99.22) of the R package "memisc" is needed.
 Similarly, a patched version of the R package "stargazer" is required.
-If another version of "memisc" or "stargazer" is installed, .Rprofile will automatically uninstall it and install the appropriate version.
+If another version of "memisc" or "stargazer" is installed, 0_Rprofile.R will automatically uninstall it and install the appropriate version.

 # Reproduction time
 Duration necessary to install all packages (on a laptop): 20 min.
-Duration of computations (on a laptop): 1 hour.
+Duration of full reproduction (on a laptop): 7 min.